technicoll/workshop-3-technicoll/activities/activity-1/activity-1_start.md

 Create a new Code cell and enter the following:

-    !pip uninstall -y mlflow mlflow-skinny mlflow-tracing transformers || true !pip install "nvidia-ml-py3<8.0,>=7.352.0" "transformers<4.50,>=4.38.0" "mlflow==2.15.1" pandas scikit-learn print("Installed requirements.
+    !pip uninstall -y mlflow mlflow-skinny mlflow-tracing transformers || true !pip install "nvidia-ml-py3<8.0,>=7.352.0" "transformers<4.50,>=4.38.0" "mlflow==2.15.1" "pydynamodb>=0.7.4" "pyarrow>=19.0.0" pandas scikit-learn
+    print("Installed requirements.
 Please restart the kernel now.")

 Verify this was successful by looking for the final output line `Installed requirements.
-Please restart the kernel now.`
+Please restart the kernel now.` You can disregard any dependency conflicts.
+(In production code, you should pay attention to these and take action, but it's not vital today.)

 *After* this runs, go to **Kernel → Restart Kernel**.